MOV-AI/containers-haproxy/README.md

   - ha-frontend-ros-tools : http 8901, ssl
   - admin_socket : admin socket for haproxy stats, 2000 (no ssl)

+- Certificates generation for frontends that use SSL (http, redis-master, ros-tools) see [Certificates](#certificates) for more information

+- Certificates verification for frontends that use SSL (http, redis-master, ros-tools) see [Certificates verification](#certificates-verification) for more information

 ## Certificates

 Server SSL certificates are generated on the fly for the frontends that require them (http, redis-master, ros-tools).
 Certificates are stored in `/etc/ssl/private` and are valid for 2 years

+> [!TIP]
+> All useful certificates information is displayed in the logs at the start of the container.

 ### Server Certificates generation
 Server Certificates can be generated inside the container using the `generate-cert.sh` script as follows during runtime: